webpack/webpack.js.org/src/content/concepts/module-federation.md

 Shared modules are modules that are both overridable and provided as overrides to nested container.
 They usually point to the same module in each build, e.g. the same library.

+The `packageName` option allows setting a package name to look for a `requiredVersion`.
+It is automatically inferred for the module requests by default, set `requiredVersion` to `false` when automatic infer should be disabled.

 ## Building blocks

 ### `OverridablesPlugin` (low level)